 The variance request is necessary due to the fact the lot was held in common ownership by a previous owner for a period of time; which effectively annulled its legal nonconforming status.
-As such, the Variance is not economically based or self-imposed.
-Furthermore, as both adjacent properties are already developed, making an expansion of the lot width through land acquisition improbable, the lot is effectively undevelopable without the Variance being granted.
+As such, the Variance is not economically based or self-imposed as it is a necessary request to allow for development in a pattern that mirrors exactly what was intended when the land was originally platted and exactly what Is currently existing along the full extent of the block.